Piano Duo Recital: Lucas & Arthur Jussen

 Composer & Work

 The difficulties are mostly in the sheer technical demands.
-The piano score (a translation from a complex orchestral score) is extremely dense and polyrhythmic, with such exotic demands as maintaining a waltz rhythm while simultaneously playing glissandi (up & down) across the entire keyboard.
+The piano score (a translation from a complex orchestral score) is extremely dense and polyrhythmic, with such bizarre demands as maintaining a waltz rhythm while simultaneously playing glissandi (up & down) across the entire keyboard.
 On top of that, there’s the question of interpretation: it is not sufficient to be technically brilliant, even perfect.
-Especially in the second half of the piece, the artist is meant to convey the crazy, menacing, scary, overexcited atmosphere of the orchestral version.
+Especially in the second half of the piece, the artist is meant to convey the chaotic, menacing, scary, overexcited atmosphere of the orchestral version.

 Later (1923), Ravel reworked La Valse for piano / four hands (M.72a, performed in this duo recital).
 This was my first encounter with the version for piano / four hands (or 2 pianos, as in this performance).